microsoft/azurelinux/toolkit/docs/building/building.md

 \
 A similar tag, `1.0-stable`, exists for the `1.0` branch. \
 \
 Other branches are also buildable but not guaranteed to be stable.
 The `1.0` and `2.0` branches are periodically updated with bug fixes, security vulnerability fixes, or occasional feature enhancements.
-As those fixes are integrated into the branch the head, of a branch may be temporarily unstable (ie.  only building using the full bootstrap build from source, rather than hydrating from the package servers). \
+As those fixes are integrated into the branch, the head of a branch may be temporarily unstable (i.e., only building using the full bootstrap build from source, rather than hydrating from the package servers). \
 \
 The `1.0-stable` and `2.0-stable` tags will remain fixed until the tip of the branch is validated and the latest source and binary packages (SRPMs and RPMs) are published.
+At that point, the associated `*-stable` tag is advanced. \
+\
-At that point, the associated `*-stable` tag is advanced.
-To ensure you have the latest tags, invoke `git fetch --tags` before building.
+_**IMPORTANT:**_ To ensure you have the latest tags, invoke `git fetch --tags` before building.

 It is also possible to build an older version of CBL-Mariner from the stable branches.
 CBL-Mariner may be updated at any time, but an aggregate release is declared monthly and [tagged in GitHub](https://github.com/microsoft/CBL-Mariner/releases).
 These monthly builds are stable and their tags can be substituted for the `*-stable` label above.

-Alternate branches are not generally buildable because community builds require the SRPMs and/or RPMs be published.
+Other branches are not guaranteed to be easily buildable because these builds would require the SRPMs and/or RPMs be available on our public package repository.
 At this time, published files are only available for the `1.0` and `2.0` branches.

 #### What About Non-Stable Commits?

 Most development work can be done based on the stable tags, but sometimes you need to work on the bleeding edge.
 There are a few options here:

 1) Just rebuild your toolchain every time (set `QUICKREBUILD_TOOLCHAIN=y`).
 The build tools will attempt to avoid rebuilding the toolchain when possible.
-1) Built the toolchain once (see #1), then save a copy of the toolchain you built, and reference it via `TOOLCHAIN_ARCHIVE=my_toolchain.tar.gz`)
+1) Build the toolchain once (see #1), then save a copy of the toolchain you built, and reference it via `TOOLCHAIN_ARCHIVE=my_toolchain.tar.gz`)
-1) A hybrid approach, use a stable toolchain via `git checkout 2.0-stable -- ./toolkit/resources/manifests/package/*` on top of a development branch.
+1) A hybrid approach: use a stable toolchain via `git checkout 2.0-stable -- ./toolkit/resources/manifests/package/*` on top of a development branch.
 This will use the latest published toolchain.
 However, **THIS MAY NOT ALWAYS WORK**.
 There exist dependency cycles in the packages which are broken by using pre-built toolchain packages.
-By rolling back the manifests, these cycle breaking packages may no longer be available.
+By rolling back the manifests, these cycle-breaking packages may no longer be available.

 #### Overview of Branch/Tag Options